HarinaChohan/DSA3050-PowerBI-Harina-666983/README.md

 The stacked column chart shows that cancelled bookings (True) show a higher average total price than completed bookings (False) at every single review score level, without exception.
 It does support that higher-value bookings are more likely to be cancelled, regardless of review score.
 Cancelled bookings carry a higher-than-average total price than completed bookings across every review score, suggesting higher-value bookings are at greater cancellation risk.

+# Insights
+Performance overview: The business hit its yearly sales goal with $529.27bn in total sales across 10M bookings, an average nightly rate of $274.71, and 26% YoY growth.
+San Francisco is the top-performing market — ranked #1 city, highest average price per night, and by far the longest average stay durations — outperforming New York and Los Angeles across nearly every metric.

+Key diagnostic finding: Cancelled bookings show a consistently higher average total price than completed bookings across every review score band, suggesting higher-value bookings carry greater cancellation risk.
+This aligns with a related pattern where average price per night peaks at low review scores (2) and declines toward higher scores (4–6) — indicating that overpaying relative to the experience delivered may drive both dissatisfaction and cancellations, rather than higher price guaranteeing a better outcome.

+Data quality note: New York's "Cheap" price tier shows an average duration of -44.54 nights, an impossible value likely tied to the invalid/negative nights entries identified during data cleaning.
+This should be corrected before the dashboard is shared.